Page updated Nov 17, 2025 – Hanadi

-Fourth year students missing a breadth elective
+1. Fourth year (graduating) students missing a breadth elective

-Restrictions on Upper Level Breadth Electives
+2. Restrictions on Upper Level Breadth Electives

 When registration opens, upper-level breadth electives will be restricted to semesters 5-8 students.
 Restrictions will be lifted two weeks after registration opens, and students in semesters 1-4 will be able to self-enroll in upper-level breadth electives.
 Please pay attention to the campus “LA: Lakeshore”, and “NO: North” campus when enrolling in breadth electives.

-Program Restrictions or Full Breadth Electives
+3. Program Restrictions or “Full” Breadth Electives

 The note below is from the Faculty of Liberal Arts regarding breadth electives: